 Declan’s PhD examined how we can advance towards an ‘ethics of technologies’ in the context of innovation and politics in the UK, and the implications of this for social and political power.
 The project focused on the political process of enrolling public support for driverless cars in the UK.
 Declan was co-supervised by Professor Ben O'Loughlin and Professor Andrew Chadwick.
 Declan is now a Research Associate at the School of Journalism, Media & Culture at Cardiff University.
 For more information about his research, see his website.
 Follow Declan on Twitter.

 Chris's PhD, supervised by Professor Ben O'Loughlin, focused on how images of foreignness are constructed in Japan, and what this can tell us about current theories of cultural exchange, the nation and globalization.
 Chris is Reviews Editor of the journal Media, War & Conflict.
 In January 2011 Chris became a Lecturer in Japanese Studies at the University of Edinburgh.

 Mark's PhD was entitled "Risk-cosmopolitanism: How the UK Government and news media structure the order of security discourse to impede challenges on torture and abuse" He was supervised by Professor Ben O'Loughlin.
-Mark is currently working as a visiting lecturer at St Mary’s University in Twickenham and as a Teaching Fellow at Imperial College London.
+Mark is currently a Teaching Fellow on the Global Challenges Programme at Imperial College London.
 Follow Mark on Twitter.